aws/aws-cdk/packages/@aws-cdk/aws-iot-actions/README.md

   sql: iot.IotSql.fromStringAsVer20160323("SELECT topic(2) as device_id, timestamp() as timestamp, temperature FROM 'device/+/data'"),
   actions: [
     new actions.IotRepublishMqttAction('${topic()}/republish', {
-      qos: actions.MqttQualityOfService.AT_LEAST_ONCE, // optional property, default is MqttQualityOfService.ZERO_OR_MORE_TIMES
+      qualityOfService: actions.MqttQualityOfService.AT_LEAST_ONCE, // optional property, default is MqttQualityOfService.ZERO_OR_MORE_TIMES
     }),
   ],
 });